jjmccarty/python-challenge-1/README.md

 > Would you like to keep ordering?
 (Y)es or (N)o: Y

 The system will accept 'Y' or 'N' and either keep iterating through the order selection process for a 'Y' response, or move to the order summary process for a 'N' response.
+Note responses are not case sensistive.

 ### Order summarization and Total calculation
 Once the user has confirmed the order selection is complete the system will caluculate the order total based on the following.